impost0r/BFFx64/README.md

 Yet to be done - all code except that created by the fine people at CERT is LGPL3.
 This is probably gonna be pretty janky - will put together when I wake up.

+## Disclaimer
+I am in no way affiliated with CERT, the original developers of this software, or of the authors of the Python modules or the site (below) that hosts them.
+I'm just a pissed off developer who hacked a solution together.

 ### Why?